pkcool/bssuite-microservices/docs/ci-cd.md

 echo $JAVA_HOME
 This will return the path you just set.

+## Setup Heroku for CD
+install Heroku CLI following the instructions on the office web. and login

+    heroku login

+After login, get api key

+    heroku auth:token

+copy the api key, and set the environment variable HEROKU_API_KEY

+    sudo vim /etc/environment

+Add a line to the environment file

+    HEROKU_API_KEY="{apikey}"
+replace the {apikey} with the real api key.

+    source /etc/environment

+then reboot the machine or reboot jenkins.

+audo deployment should work for heroku after these settings.

 # Set up Jenkins with docker and heroku tool installation